-Encephalartos species are both spermatophytes (seed-bearing plants) and gymnosperms (cone-bearing plants).
-The genus forms part of the Zamiaceae family of dioecious plants growing main or tuberous roots and stems borne either below or above ground.
-These dicot seed plants have ovules borne on the surface of sporophylls, i.e. modified leaves instead of in ovaries as the case is with flowering plants or angiosperms.
+Encephalartos is a dioecious genus of palm-like trees and shrubs in the Zamiaceae family growing main or tuberous roots and stems borne either below or above ground.
+The plants are both spermatophytes (seed-bearing plants) and gymnosperms (cone-bearing plants).
+These dicot seed plants have ovules borne on the surface of sporophylls, i.e. modified leaves instead of in ovaries as is the case with flowering plants or angiosperms.
+Gymnosperm is derived from the Greek words gymnos meaning naked and sperma meaning seed, referring to the absence of a covering ovary.
+Angeion, another Greek word, means a vessel and angiosperm refers to a seed plant having ovules enclosed in an ovary.

 The pinnate leaves arise spirally and stalked from stem-tips, a leaf usually lasting for two years or more.
 Sharply tipped leaflets grow from the long, sturdy rachis, producing the palm-like leaf-shape.
 The leaflets reduce in size to the leaf base, sometimes to prickles only.
 Leaflet margins may have teeth on one or both sides.
 Seedlings of all Encephalartos species have teeth in upper leaflet parts.
 Leaflets have longitudinal, parallel veins and lack midribs.